rstiff/sqlmap/README.md

-In the image above we see that there is sensitive information such as a users name, street address, passwords, email, phone number, and username.
+In the image down below we see that there is sensitive information such as a users name, street address, passwords, email, phone number, and username.